msplabresearch/ANDC/README.md

 * All files will be saved inside the provided directory.
 Mainly Short_files.json will be created which aggregates all the information (segmentation, gender, music, SNR, emotions, etc).
 Furthermore, a directory will be created named Outputs which will contains the short and long audio clips as well as extracted features such as ASR.

+<h2 align="left" id="coming-soon">TODO 🗓</h2>
-* #TODO: Add details for the json files
+* Add details for the json files
-* #TODO: Add details on the file structure used in Outputs
+* Add details on the file structure used in Outputs
-* #TODO: Remove extracted features once all inference has been complete
+* Remove extracted features once all inference has been complete
-* #TODO: Add GPU support
+* Add GPU support

 # Contribute to the project